Email Marketing Orange County

 - Product Updates (in comparison to a customer list)

 - Daily Email List (in comparison to weekly, bi-weekly, monthly, etc)

 In dividing your list in this manner, you give yourself the ability to send more targeted communication.
 Some customers want both product and sales updates, while others might only want to hear about new versions.
-If you don’t give them the chance to choose, you risk losing them all-together.
+If you don’t give them the chance to choose, you risk losing them altogether.
 Since customers make the best buyers, it’s fairly obvious why you want to keep them subscribed to your customer email list.